Netcong, New Jersey History and Photos

-Railroad Station in Netcong, still standing to this day, though not staffed
+Railroad Station in Netcong, still standing and a commuter stop to this day

-Netcong New Jersey Main Street circa 1908, looking west toward Lake Musconetcong
+Main Street circa 1908, looking north-west to Lake Musconetcong

-Netcong Post Office and Drake Store, circa 1908
+Netcong Post Office and Drake Bostado Store, circa 1908

 Bridge between Netcong NJ and Stanhope NJ, over the Morris Canal

 A different bridge between Netcong NJ and Stanhope NJ, over the Morris Canal with the Canal Lock in the distance

 The Methodist church still remains in the same place to this day, a beautiful setting